jonasbg/tinygoidc/README.md

 Keep it simple — the server ships as a single compiled binary and a small `users.yaml` for test accounts.

 > [!WARNING]
 > Do not install this in a production environment!
 This is only meant for local development.
-Use at your own risk.
+> Use at your own risk — unless you enjoy explaining to your security team why your “mock OIDC” is suddenly the real one.

 ## Features